Targeting Zero Occupational Injuries Through Risk Reduction by All Personnel, from Top Management to the Plant-floor Frontlines

 (2) Material harm: 10,000,000 yen or greater

 Number of Long-term Sick Leave

-Indicator Calculation Method Number of Long-Term Sick Leave Describes leave of 30 days or more consecutively for sickness or injury occurring in a Japanese production site or research center during the given fiscal year (April to the following March), and which is newly-occurring.
+Indicator Calculation Method Number of Cases of Long-Term Sick Leave Describes leave of 30 days or more consecutively for sickness or injury occurring in a Japanese production sites or research institutes during the given fiscal year (April to the following March), and which is newly-occurring.

 Recurrences within 6 months of the start of work attendance are not counted.
 However, absences caused by industrial accidents are not classified as long-term sick leave.

 Indicator Calculation Method Number of commuting accidents The number of accidents occurring during commutes to Japanese production sites and research institutes during a given fiscal year (April to the following March); includes injury to others, injury to the commuter, him or herself, damage to the commuter’s own vehicle, and physical damage occurring while operating an automobile or other vehicle